Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 # The realisation of this project

 * [Tutorial 1:](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript)
     I started off the project based on this tutorial, when finalizing this tutorial I wanted to use the gained knowledge to add some powerups, I soon found myself down a rabbithole and I was losing way too much time trying to figure out how to add this powerup functionality to the game.
 I did manage to hide a few powerups underneath some bricks, and they do fall towards the bottom of the screen.
 I decided to browse the web to find another tutorial that contained these powerup functionality to see how it is done right and which logic was used.
-I left the outcome of this excercise in this project in the assets\js folder: index_ver1.js.

 * [Tutorial 2:](https://www.youtube.com/c/MtFordStudios/videos)
     As discussed in the previous bulletpoint, a second tutorial was used to gain more insight on how to properly implement powerups into the game.
 I quickly found myself facing another dilemma: trying to implement the poweruplogic from this tutorial in my already existing javascript code or starting from scratch.
 I decided to play it safe and start completely based on this tutorial.
     In the end I am sure this was the right thing to do because this tutorial was approaching some things in a complete different way and features that were being built at the end of the project were based on the solid foundation and logic layed out in the beginning.

 * My very own feature:
-    When I finalized the project based on tutorial 2, I had a severe case of imposter syndrome.
      I just had to add a feature of my own to the project.
 I used to play this game at a very young age on my uncles 486.
 There was a powerup in the version I used to play that was not a part of this version yet: the multiball.
-I decided to give it a go and by reverse engineering what was happening in the existing code and some sleepless nights later I was able to implement the multiball feature.
+I decided to give it a go and by reverse engineering what was going on in the existing code and some sleepless nights later I was able to implement the multiball feature.
 Although I have deactivated the spinBall() function to get it to work and some bugs might occur when combined with other powerups, I am happy with the outcome for now.
 It just comes down to fixing these bugs and refactoring the spinBall() function.

 # Testing